vkotovv/deckard/README.md

 ### Compatibility
-Deckard gradle is designed to run against Android Studio 1.1.0 with "Unit Testing support" enabled in Studio's Gradle settings.
+Deckard gradle is designed to run against Android Studio 1.1.0 with [Unit Testing support](https://sites.google.com/a/android.com/tools/tech-docs/unit-testing-support) enabled in Studio's Gradle settings.

 ### Importing
 Import the project into Android Studio by selecting 'Import Project' and selecting the project's `build.gradle`.
 When prompted, you can just pick the default gradle wrapper.